pacbard/clsipy/source/INSTALL.md

     git pull -s recursive -X theirs upstream master git push

+## Token
+Create the token using this command

+    rhc env set CLSI_TOKEN=your_token

+Use your token to access the server

 ### Cron
 Cron can be used to clean up the compiled folder once a day.
 Just add a cron-1.4 folder to your application with the command